illinoistech-itm/jhajek/itmd-321/week-04/review-questions-ch1.md

 Review Questions:

-* The questions relate to the components of a Relational Database
+The questions relate to the components of a Relational Database.
-  * Answer Here

 * Using the Relational Model how do we store data?
   * Answer Here
 * Each Table has one ________  to describe the focus of that table.